How Our System Works

 10- Joint dysfunction (abnormal joint flexibility and alignment which cause reflexive dysfunctional sensory, motor and autonomic nerve patterns)

-As a result, the offending mechanical stressors of injured soft tissues lessen, while local circulation improves.
+As a result, the offending mechanical and neurological stressors of injured soft tissues lessen, while local circulation improves.
 Circulation to damaged tissues is a key element of healing as damaged tissue debris is removed and re-building components are delivered via proper circulation.
 At the same time, fibrosis decreases while strength and conditioning effects increase.
 The combination of these factors stimulates and allows the body's healing response to finally repair the damaged soft tissues.